Peru's ex-soccer official accused of threatening witness in U.S. trial

 Udolf said Burga was rubbing his neck because his skin was irritated, and that Burzaco cried because a man he named in his testimony on Tuesday committed suicide hours later.

-Argentine police have said that Jorge Delhon, formerly a lawyer for Argentina’s government-run Futbol Para Todos (Soccer for All) television programme, jumped in front of a train.
+Argentine police have said that Jorge Delhon, formerly a lawyer for Argentina’s government-run Futbol Para Todos (Soccer for All) television program, jumped in front of a train.

 Chen, however, said Burzaco might have had added reason to fear for his safety after Delhon’s death.